 Construction sites can be dangerous places, with numerous potential hazards for workers and passersby alike.
 If you or a loved one has been injured in a construction accident in Fort Lauderdale, it’s crucial to understand your rights and options.
 At Chalik & Chalik Injury & Accident Lawyers, we have extensive experience handling construction accident cases, and we are dedicated to helping victims obtain the compensation they deserve.
 Whether you were injured as a construction worker, a pedestrian, or a visitor to the site, our team of skilled attorneys is ready to fight for your rights and pursue the compensation you need for medical expenses, lost wages, pain, and suffering.

 Construction workers have some of the most dangerous jobs on the planet.
 They deal with heavy machinery, tall heights, electrical equipment, hazardous chemicals, and power tools.
-In the U.S., one in five worker deaths occur in the construction industry.
-The greatest risks for construction workers are falls, struck by objects, electrocutions, and getting caught in or between objects and equipment.
+In the U.S., one in five worker deaths occurs in the construction industry.
+The greatest risks for construction workers are falls, being struck by objects, electrocutions, and getting caught in or between objects and equipment.

 What do you need to do after being involved in a construction accident in Fort Lauderdale?

 After a construction accident that leaves someone seriously injured or dead, the injured party or surviving family members may be able to receive compensation through the Fort Lauderdale civil court system.
 A construction accident Lawyer at “Chalik & Chalik” can help you or a loved one with a claim, if they have suffered an injury in a construction accident.

 Chalik & Chalik Construction Accidents Lawyer Near Me (954) 476-1000

 What are the main types of construction site accidents in Fort Lauderdale, Florida